LittleboyHarry/deploydotfile/README.md

 Messy dotfiles? need a tool within features:

 - modular organize a single dotfile into multipart files
 - easily platform migration by build parameters
 - centralized dotfiles generated
 - no conflict with your current dotfiles
 - no new syntax but only shell script
 - some nice dotfiles templates

 Try it out!
-It's my recent creative implementation.
+It's my recent alpha creative implementation.

 ## Get Started